MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 <!-- ------------------------------ -->
 #### Limitations

 If you're using a modern framework, it probably transforms your source code from a format that's easy to maintain into a format that's optimized to run as quickly as possible.
-A workspace is usually able to map the optimized code back to the original source code with the help of [source maps](https://blog.teamtreehouse.com/introduction-source-maps) for JavaScript and CSS.
+A workspace is usually able to map the optimized code back to the original source code, by using [source maps](https://blog.teamtreehouse.com/introduction-source-maps) for JavaScript and CSS.
 However, there's a lot of variation in how each framework uses source maps.

-**Note:** DevTools doesn't support every framework variation, and the Workspaces feature (**Filesystem** tab) doesn't work with the Create React App framework.
+DevTools doesn't support every framework variation; for example, the Workspaces feature (**Filesystem** tab) doesn't work with the Create React App framework.

 If you run into issues while using workspaces with your framework of choice, or you identify framework-specific steps that are needed, [start a thread in the Chrome DevTools mailing list](https://groups.google.com/forum/#!forum/google-chrome-developer-tools) or [ask a question on Stack Overflow](https://stackoverflow.com/questions/ask?tags=google-chrome-devtools) to exchange information with the rest of the DevTools community.